openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 You can specify additional VM options for all JVMs started by jtreg, using the `-vmoption` and `-vmoptions` options.

-*   `-vmoption` can be used multiple times and can be used to set an option whose value contains whitespace characters.
+*   `-vmoption` can be used multiple times and can be used to add an option with any value, including one containing whitespace characters.
 *   `-vmoptions` can be used to set a whitespace-separated list of options.
 There is no support for quoting any values that may contain whitespace; use `-vmoption` instead.